Learning and Planning in Average-Reward Markov Decision Processes: Acknowledgements

 \section{Acknowledgements}

-The authors were supported by DeepMind, NSERC, and CIFAR.
-The authors also wish to thank Vivek Borkar for a fruitful discussion about several related works, as well as Huizhen Yu, Martha White, and Csaba Szepesv\'{a}ri for valuable feedback during early stages of this work.
+The authors were supported by DeepMind, Amii, NSERC, and CIFAR.
+The authors wish to thank Vivek Borkar, Huizhen Yu, Martha White, Csaba Szepesv\'{a}ri, Dale Schuurmans, and Benjamin Van Roy for their valuable feedback during various stages of the work.
+Computing resources were provided by Compute Canada.